jinghuazhao/INF/docs/rsid/README.md

 where $\mu_R$, $\mu_S$, $\sigma_R^2$, $\sigma_S^2$ are the means and variances, respectively.

+Finally, we need expectation and variance of $\chi^2$ distribution of one degree of freedom which is 1 and 2, respectively.

 1. The proportion of variants explained (PVE).

     From above $PVE = \frac{\mbox{Var}(b\mbox{x})}{\mbox{\mbox{y}}} = \frac{b^22f(1-f)}{(2f(1-f)b^2+2Nf(1-f)\mbox{Var}(b))}$.
 In fact, let $z = \frac{b}{SE(b)}$, $PVE=\frac{\mbox{z}^2}{\mbox{z}^2+N}$.